quidprobros/baphomet/README.md

 TO-DO
 ===
+* being able to parse flags in continuum would be nice
 * interactive mode should also list file buffers
 * allow enjoy by final daemon segment if unique
 * optional `dialog` support